ahmedgfathy/whats/DEVELOPMENT_SUMMARY.md

-# Complete Development Summary - Real Estate Chat Search Application
+# Complete Development Summary - Contaboo Real Estate Platform

 ## 🎯 Project Overview
-This document summarizes the complete development journey of the Real Estate Chat Search Application, from initial requirements to current state, including all technical decisions, fixes, and ongoing work.
+This document summarizes the complete development journey of the Contaboo Real Estate Platform, from initial requirements to current state, including all technical decisions, fixes, and ongoing work.

 ## 📊 Current Statistics
 - **Total Messages**: 2,916 in SQLite database